turtle0x1/LxdMosaic/README.md

 ## Installation

+## Docker

+1. Install docker && docker-compose

+2. cd /var/www/ && git clone https://github.com/turtle0x1/LxdManager.git

+3. Change .env.dist to .env and ucommented the enviroment variables setup for docker

+3. Run `docker-composer up` and this should build the webserver and database

+4. Add lxd.local to your hosts file (/etc/hosts ussually)

+5. Point your browser to `https://lxd.local:5000` (you can change from port 5000 in docker-composer.yaml)

+## Manuall

 This has only been done on ubuntu 18.04 but it should work any where apache does

 1. Install apache, php & composer